crashoverride777/swifty-ads/README.md

 - v7.0

-Removed AppLovin as they no longer support the tvOS platform
+Removed AppLovin as they no longer support the tvOS platform.
+If another reliable ad platform for tvOS comes out I will add it to this helper.

 Cleanup